GoogleCloudPlatform/deploymentmanager-samples/examples/v2/lustre/README.md

 ## Configuration

 These scripts are configured using the lustre.yaml configuration file.
 This file has the following fields.
-The fields marked with a * are required, all others are optional.
-The optional fields can be found in the lustre-template.yaml file.
+The fields in bold are required, all others are optional.
+A short description and example inputs can also be found in the lustre-template.yaml file.

 #### Cluster Configuration
-* *cluster_name* - Name of the Lustre cluster, prepends all deployed resources
+* **cluster_name** - Name of the Lustre cluster, prepends all deployed resources
-* zone* - Zone to deploy the cluster into
+* **zone** - Zone to deploy the cluster into
-* region* - Region to deploy the cluster into
+* **region** - Region to deploy the cluster into
-* cidr* - IP range in CIDR format
+* **cidr** - IP range in CIDR format
-* external_ips* - True/False, Lustre nodes have external IP addresses.
+* **external_ips** - True/False, Lustre nodes have external IP addresses.
 If false then a Cloud NAT is setup as a NAT gateway
 * vpc_net - Define this field, and the vpc_subnet field, to deploy the Lustre cluster to an existing VPC
 * vpc_subnet - Existing VPC subnet to deploy Lustre cluster to
 * shared_vpc_host_proj - Defien this field, as well as the vpc_net and vpc_subnet fields, to deploy the cluster to a Shared VPC